Common Questions about Flexible Tuition

 IEA’s Caroline D. Bradley Scholarship offers the only merit-based, need-blind high school scholarship to highly gifted students across the United States.
 Current 7th grade students, residing in the United States are eligible.
 Please see the IEA's website for detailed information on the application process.
 The deadline is typically in April of a student's 7th grade year.

-- I am separated/divorced, how will my finances be considered in the financial aid application?
+- I am separated/divorced; how will my finances be considered in the Flexible Tuition application?

-- What if my child’s non-custodial parent is not willing to do the financial aid application?
+- What if my child’s non-custodial parent is not willing to do the Flexible Tuition application?

-- I’m a stay-at-home parent and do not work outside the home; how will this impact our financial aid award?
+- I’m a stay-at-home parent and do not work outside the home; how will this impact our Flexible Tuition application?

-- My family situation seems unique, who should I contact to review my situation?
+- My family situation seems unique; whom should I contact to review my situation?

 If the non-custodial parent has had little or no contact with the child for a period of two years, and provides little to no financial support, the requirement for participation may be waived.
 The school requires a written statement from a non-family member who is aware of the family situation in a professional capacity.
 This might include the family lawyer, social worker, teacher, member of the clergy, or physician.

 If the non-custodial parent is providing financial support and/or is in contact with the child, OES requires their participation.
-Amounts of financial aid granted will be determined by the parents' ability to pay, not by their willingness to pay.
+Flexible Tuition will be determined by the parents' ability to pay, not by their willingness to pay.

 There are many wonderful reasons for being a stay-at-home parent, and this decision is one deeply rooted in family values and a lifestyle choice.
 When all children are school-aged and there is no clear reason for a parent not to be working, OES will impute a predetermined income figure into the calculations.
 This allows us to treat stay-at-home parent families equitably with a family in which both parents work.
 We do not impute income if one parent is disabled and cannot work, or if the parent is caring for an infant/toddler, or a disabled child in the home.